Overview of CSS Layout

 3. Flex-Layout in CSS

-The Flex or flexbox layout is used to make it easy for web designers to lay HTML elements out in one direction that is all elements are either laid out in a row or in a column.
-To use the flexbox layout, we can set flex value for the display property.
+Web designers use the Flex or Flexbox layout to easily arrange HTML elements in a single direction, laying them out in a row or a column.
+We can use the flexbox layout to set the flex value for the display property.
 When applied to the parent element, all its direct children elements then become flex items.

 Code: